 A continuation of SPAN S202, Intermediate Spanish.
 Focus is on gaining vocabulary and learning idiomatic expressions for increased verbal fluency.
 Includes some fine tuning of grammar skills and work on reading skills, but emphasis is on practicing conversation and creating situations in the classroom that simulate situations students would encounter in a Spanish speaking community or country.
-Prerequisite: SPAN S102 (SPAN S201 and S202 recommended) and ENGL S211 with C 2.00 or higher and upper division standing or instructor permission.
+Prerequisite: SPAN S202 and ENGL S211 with C (2.00) or higher and upper division standing or instructor permission.